 Morris Darbo Jr.

 Morris Darbo is the founder and supporter of the Liberia Animal Welfare and Conservation Society.
 He is a Human and Animal right activist.
-Morris lives in Voinjama City, Lofa County, Liberia with his wife and two children.
+Morris lives in Voinjama City, Lofa County.
 He loves and is involved in all aspects of education, and spent a few years training trainers in the Adult Literacy Teaching.
 He has now established Animal Kindness Clubs in 10 schools in Lofa County.
 He also identified and trained 30 students from various schools as Animal Ambassadors.
 Morris is now the Liberian Coordinator for Doggone Safe and contact person for Pan African Animal Welfare Alliance (PAAWA) for Liberia.
 He also worked with children`s organizations as a teacher and as well as a social worker, and is committed to making positive change in the lives of people, especially women and children.
 Morris believes that education is the key to changing people behavior and attitudes toward animals.
 He continues to show the link between violence to humans and violence to animals.

 Brief Historical Background